 The retail licence entitles the licence holder to sell alcoholic beverages that contain a maximum of 5.5% alcohol by volume.
 Manufacturers of farm wines or craft beers can apply for an own limited and location specific retail trade license.
 This license entitles the licence holder to sell self-produced alcoholic beverages that contain a maximum of 13% alcohol by volume (for farm wines) or a maximum of 12% alcohol by volume (for craft beers) from a retail premise/shop located in the winery or in the brewery or in close vicinity of it.

-If alcohol is sold to passengers onboard a Finland-registered vehicle operating between Finland and other countries or at an airport from a tax-free store, the operator must submit a written notification to Valvira before commencing sales (see International transport).
+If alcohol is sold to passengers onboard a Finland-registered vehicle operating between Finland and other countries or at an airport from a tax-free store, the operator must submit a notification to Valvira in Allu e-services before commencing sales.
+Read more about the sale of alcohol in international transport.

 Providing guidance on alcohol licensing and supervision to the Regional State Administrative Agencies forms part of Valvira’s tasks.
 Through guidance, we seek to ensure that legislation is consistently applied throughout Finland.